Rupsa004/Proposal/README.md

 # Proposal Project
-A Proposal looks like (using HTML , CSS , JS)
+A sweet Proposal looks like (using HTML , CSS , JS)